 There is nothing like biting into a big, fluffy cinnamon roll.
-If you love making cinnamon rolls, I have collected all of my favorite Gluten-Free Cinnamon Roll Recipes for you to try.
+If you love making cinnamon rolls, I have compiled all my favorite Gluten-Free Cinnamon Roll Recipes for you to try.
 There is even a savory pizza pinwheel recipe!
 If you are looking for an easy recipe, with lots of step-by-step photos and directions, check out these delicious recipes!

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 We are huge cinnamon roll fanatics here in the Fearless Dining house.
 I make lots of fun flavors, and I have a huge list of future flavored gluten-free cinnamon roll recipes to create.
-Cinnamon rolls are not only a decadent addition to breakfast or brunch, but they are so fun to eat.
+Cinnamon rolls are not only a decadent addition to breakfast or brunch, but they are also so fun to eat.
 I love unwinding and eating the spirals, bit by bit!

 Many of my recipes are based on my classic Gluten-Free Cinnamon Rolls recipe listed below.
 Do you have a favorite flavor of cinnamon rolls you love to make?